AdamCoderAcademy/workbook_3/Readme.md

 <h1>Q6.
 With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature</h1>

 I will make reference again to the my 2 way Market Place app.
 I had a lot of doubt in myself with this project especially with the back end routes.
 However with little help and the previous course content I was able to have the website up and running without any major issue.
 I remembered to push to heroku often to test the live website instead of only locally and my experience with Git this time around was a big improvement.
-I feel much more comfortable with Front end than I do with Backend.
+I feel much more comfortable with Front end than I do with Backend at the moment.

 Changes and improvements for me at this point is to just keep at it don't stop.
 I need to stop feeling intimidated from big code.
 I need to learn how to break tasks down individually even smaller if I need too and I need to be more strict with my time dedicated to studies.
-I should focus on repeating topics over and over so that it sticks permanently.
+I should focus on repeating topics over to help retain that information.
+I must ensure pre planning such as mood boards, EDR, user stories etc are filled

 <h1>Q7.
 Explain control flow, using an example from the JavaScript programming language</h1>